MohammadGhajari/Information-Retrieval-Project/frontend/information retrieval project 2/README.md

 This is the frontend for a website rank analysis tool, where users can monitor and analyze their website rankings based on specific keywords over time.
 The frontend is built using React with Material-UI for styling, and it integrates various libraries for state management, routing, charts, and notifications.

+## API Documentation
+you can see API documentation [here](https://documenter.getpostman.com/view/33310678/2sAYQcFqVR)
 ## Features

 - **User Management**: Users can create accounts, log in, update their username, email, password, and profile picture.